 The world's rainforest are an extremely valuable natural resource, to be sure, but not for their lumber or their land.
 They are the main cradle of life on Earth, and they hold millions of unique life forms that we have yet to discover.
 Destroying the rainforests is comparable to destroying an unknown planet -- we have no idea what we're losing.
 If deforestation continues at its current rate, the world's tropical rainforests will be wiped out within 40 years.

-To learn more about rainforests and to find out what you can do to help with their preservation, check out the links on the next page.
+To learn more about rainforests and to find out what you can do to help with their preservation, check out the links below.